 With its polygonal shape and its thrust stage, the Crucible is a very modern theatre.
 Its programme – fittingly – is well known for its seasons dedicated to modern playwrights; in recent years, Harold Pinter, Michael Frayn and Brian Friel having been celebrated in turn, with a string of plays, workshops and in-depth talks.

 It's not all about the modern, though: some of the best versions of Shakespeare plays have been staged at the Crucible in recent years, like the 2011 production of Othello with the Wire's Dominic West and Clarke Peters.

-Shows at the Crucible span drama, dance, comedy and, of course, snooker (the World Snooker Championships are held here each year) – so there should be something in its calendar to suit everyone.
+Shows at the Crucible span drama, dance, and, of course, snooker (the World Snooker Championships are held here each year) – so there should be something in its calendar to suit everyone.
+The Playhouse, meanwhile, is where you can expect to find comedy, up-and-coming talent, and things that take a little more of an experimental approach.
 And, if you're lucky enough to be aged between 16 and 26, you can take advantage of Sheffield Theatres' Live for Five scheme, where you get two tickets for select performances for just a fiver each – make the most of it!

 The Crucible features in a short film we made with Sheffield Hallam Uni, alongside a bunch of the city's other top cultural attractions – watch below.

 - Images by